-Implementation projects associated with the reasonably foreseeable methods of compliance with Biological Objectives may occur throughout the San Diego Region.
+Implementation projects associated with the reasonably foreseeable methods of compliance with the Stream Biological Objective may occur throughout the San Diego Region.
 It would be highly speculative to estimate the specific project-level actions that would or could occur in or around these projects that would result in a cumulative effect.
 Projects associated with reasonably foreseeable methods of compliance would typically occur in existing developed sites or locations or involve monitoring and assessment in surface waters.
 The other types of actions that may occur in and around existing sites and developed areas are infrastructure maintenance, infrastructure replacement and/or improvements, redevelopment projects, and/or other infill projects.
 The impacts of these types of actions typically involve air quality, noise, and traffic associated with construction.
-Depending on the timing of the implementation of the reasonably foreseeable methods of compliance, these impacts could combine with the potential impacts of Biological Objectives.
+Depending on the timing of the implementation of the reasonably foreseeable methods of compliance, these impacts could combine with the potential impacts of the Stream Biological Objective.
 It is unknown and speculative what other activities would occur around monitoring and assessment sites and activities.
-The cumulative impacts of specific projects designed to comply with the requirements of Biological Objectives should be considered by the implementing agency or local municipality.
-It is possible and probable that implementation of Biological Objectives be combined with implementation of on-site infrastructure maintenance, infrastructure replacement and/or improvements, redevelopment projects, and/or other infill projects.
+The cumulative impacts of specific projects designed to comply with the requirements of the Stream Biological Objective should be considered by the implementing agency or local municipality.
+It is possible and probable that implementation of the Stream Biological Objective be combined with implementation of on-site infrastructure maintenance, infrastructure replacement and/or improvements, redevelopment projects, and/or other infill projects.
 However, if this does not occur it is possible there may be cumulative effects of the following nature:

-Noise and Vibration - Residents in the near vicinity of implementation of structural treatment technologies and BMPs related to compliance with Biological Objectives may be exposed to noise and possible vibration.
+Noise and Vibration - Residents in the near vicinity of implementation of structural treatment technologies and BMPs related to compliance with the Stream Biological Objective may be exposed to noise and possible vibration.
 The cumulative effects, both in terms of added noise and vibration at multiple implementation sites, and in the context of other unrelated projects, would most likely not be considered cumulatively significant due to the typically minor and temporary nature of the installation and maintenance activities that could cause the noise and possible vibration.
 However, if deemed a considerable contribution to a cumulative impact, possible mitigation methods include: (1) scheduling installation and maintenance activities during daytime hours; (2) noise and vibration monitoring; (3) noise testing and inspections of equipment; and (4) an active community liaison program.

-Air Quality - Implementation of Biological Objectives, including the reasonably foreseeable methods of compliance, may cause additional emissions of criteria pollutants and slightly elevated levels of carbon monoxide in focused areas during structural methods of compliance and, to a lesser extent, non-structural activities.
-Implementation of Biological Objectives, in conjunction with all other activities within the area, may contribute to a region's nonattainment status during the installation period.
-Since installation and maintenance-related emissions are typically minor and temporary, compliance with Biological Objectives is not expected to result in long-term significant cumulative air quality impacts.
+Air Quality - Implementation of the Stream Biological Objective, including the reasonably foreseeable methods of compliance, may cause additional emissions of criteria pollutants and slightly elevated levels of carbon monoxide in focused areas during structural methods of compliance and, to a lesser extent, non-structural activities.
+Implementation of the Stream Biological Objective, in conjunction with all other activities within the area, may contribute to a region's nonattainment status during the installation period.
+Since installation and maintenance-related emissions are typically minor and temporary, compliance with the Stream Biological Objective is not expected to result in long-term significant cumulative air quality impacts.
 In the short-term, cumulative impacts could be significant if the combined emissions from the individual projects exceed the threshold criteria for the individual pollutants.
 In this case, mitigation measures include: (1) use of construction, maintenance, inspection, and/or monitoring vehicles with lower-emission engines or electric engines; (2) use of soot reduction traps or diesel particulate filters; and (3) use of emulsified diesel fuel (4) timing activities to avoid periods of very poor air quality.